-Salisbury attack order came from highest level in Russian state, says Javid
+Sajid Javid claims Salisbury attack order came from 'highest level' in Russian state

 -

-Salisbury attack order came from highest level in Russian state, says Javid
+Sajid Javid claims Salisbury attack order came from 'highest level' in Russian state

-The order to carry out the Salisbury nerve agent attack came from the “highest level” of the Russian state, the Home Secretary has said.
+Home Secretary Sajid Javid claims the order to carry out the Salisbury nerve agent attack came from the “highest level” of the Russian state.

-Sajid Javid stopped short of naming Vladimir Putin as the man who authorised the Novichok poisoning by the military intelligence service GRU but said “we all know what’s at the top of the Russian government”.
+Mr Javid stopped short of naming Vladimir Putin as the man who authorised the Novichok poisoning by the military intelligence service GRU but said “we all know what’s at the top of the Russian government”.

 Although the suspects had been identified as GRU agents Alexander Petrov and Ruslan Boshirov and arrest warrants had been issued, “the reality is we will probably never see them in the UK” because they were unlikely to leave Russia again, Mr Javid acknowledged.